 3-Day exhibition was our first program in Bhutan.

 The 4-day showing at Sera Monastery (August 29 and 30), Camp 1 (August 31), and in Hunsur (September 1st).

 Five monastics from the 2nd cohort of the Sager Science Leadership Institute led 18 monastics from Shechen Monsatery in Nepal, in presenting the World of Your Senses during the annual Monlam Festival.

 Hosted by Drepung Loseling Monastery during the XXVI Mind and Life meeting.

 November 14th to 17th, 2012

-A special showing at Schechen Monastery in Kathmandu.
-The exhibition was presented by group of monastics from the first and second cohort of the science leadership program and by the monks of Schechen Monastery.
+A special showing at Shechen Monastery in Kathmandu.
+The exhibition was presented by a group of monastics from the first and second cohort of the science leadership program and by the monks of Shechen Monastery.